dc4eu/educational-pilot/OfficialDeliverables/5.2 DSTRL/elements/documents/EMREX/README.md

 ---

-*This chapter is part of the Digital Student Records and Transcript Ledger (DSTRL) documentation, contributing to the broader understanding of digital credential systems in European higher education.*
+*This chapter is part of the Deployment and Testing Scenarios Results Library (DSTRL) documentation, contributing to the broader understanding of digital credential systems in European higher education.*